How to Find School Life Balance

 Value-Based Time Blocking

-Let me introduce you to a strategy I call ‘Value-Based Time Blocking.’
-In essence, the goal is to discover what your core values are and ensure that your schedule is a direct reflection of that.
 What I want to emphasize is that the key isn’t to spend the most amount of time on what you personally value as most important - instead, I urge you to objectively consider how much time you actually need to be spending in each area of your life to feel satisfied.

 Here’s an example: let’s say that you need volunteer experience in a given field to apply for your dream program.
 Instead of diving head-first into volunteering full-time without considering whether or not you actually enjoy the experience, consider how frequently and for how long you genuinely want to be volunteering.
 You may realize that volunteering a few hours once a week is enough for you to gain the experience you need without it negatively impacting your grades.

-To get started, dump as many of your personal values onto a scrap piece of paper as you can.
+To start, dump as many of your personal values onto a scrap piece of paper as you can.
 Once you have at least 20, highlight or underline your top 5.
 If you’re struggling with this, consider which values you couldn’t live a life you love without it.
 Next, consider all that you would like to accomplish within the next given time period.
 In comparing what you’d like to do and your top 5 values, scratch out anything that doesn’t align with most (if not each) of these values.

 Finally, I want you to consider how much quality time you want to spend solely focused on each task as it relates to your values.
 Do you really need to spend an hour exercising every day, or could you reach the same desired outcome of tending to your health in 10 minutes while being fully present?

-Conclusions: School Life Balance Takes Work
+School Life Balance Takes Work

 The key takeaway that I want to present to you is that how we use our time is a choice.
 We can try to do a million things all at once, but the quality of each task will undoubtedly suffer.
 You can choose to do only a few things, and if you make the conscious decision to show up fully present and to enjoy the process, your outcomes will reflect that.